It's been a minute since I have written as I have been using my other platforms for social justice and awareness on the daily.

 America has made sure of that.

 January 6th showed a side of White America we people of color have always seen, but many of you are seeing for the first time.

 You are facing yourselves now.
 The mirror has been cast.

 Imagine being treated, like the Capitol was that day, for 400 years.

 Have the conversations with your family.

 I'll be excited to go to a party without my "special party guest" one day soon.

 You can follow me on Twitter @ButlerSaja

-Saja Butler has been playing the banjo for over 20 years.
+Saja Butler has been playing the banjo for 22 years.
 She loves Music, authentic connection, Life on Earth. and our Grand Universal connection.